aanastasiou/yapycon/doc/source/examples.rst

 .. [#] Sanity checks are applied at different levels and "stages".
-The entry level stage, YASARA View, preforms 4
+The entry level stage, YASARA View, performs 4
        standard checks as part of the ``LoadPDB`` command but the ``Clean`` command of the YASARA Model stage, performs 39 checks to counteract a variety of known data quality issues.